cybercongress/cybernomics/bostrom/README.md

 ## Predicting V Demand

-VOLT are natural tokens.
-Each VOLT enables its holder to produce 1 cyberlink daily.
+V are natural tokens.
+Each V enables its holder to produce 1 cyberlink daily.
 To simulate cyberlinks usage we have derived base estimate of `cyberlinks_per_day` formula from ETH data:

 ![ETH Data](images/EthAgentsCountActive_vs_EthTransPerAgent.png)